AYGA2K/freeze.nvim/README.md

 ## Usage

-- Use the `require('freeze').freeze()` command to take a screenshot of the current opened file.
+- Use the `require('freeze').freeze()` command to generate an image of the code in the current buffer.

 ## Configuration

-- Optionally, you can customize the save path for screenshots.
+- Optionally, you can customize the save path for the images.